 that here obedient to their words we lie

 As the Persians continued their relentless march south towards Athens, the Greek fleet lures the Persian fleet into the straits between Attica and the island of Salamis where their smaller and more maneuverable ships have an advantage.
 As Xerxes watches from a hill the Greeks sink 200 Persian ships, capture some and the rest flee.
 Xerxes and his army retreat north where they wait through the winter and return in the summer of 479 to burn and sack Athens.
-The Greeks

 now one hundred thousand strong, commanded by the Spartan General Pausanias and reinforced by other Greek city-states which have entered the war sensing a Greek victory.
 They defeat the Persian army in the battle of Plataea while the Greek's navy destroys the Persian fleet at Mykale off the coast of Asia Minor.
 This is the end of the Persian wars and the beginning of the end of the Persian empire.

 Had the Persians won and occupied Greece, western civilization as we know it might not have occurred.
 What did occur is a feeling among the Greeks that because they had defeated a larger and more powerful enemy, the Persians must be somehow weak, effeminate and inferior to them.
-It creates a sense among the Greeks that they are meant to live free from outside influences and the word for freedom: eleftheria, becomes an important idea which it has remained even to
+It creates a sense among the Greeks that they are meant to live free from outside influences and the word for freedom: eleftheria, becomes an important idea which it has remained

 this day.
 It also is the beginning of the split between east and west and the word barbarian which had meant speaking an incomprehensible language, now came to mean uncivilized or inferior.